tariqs26/yelpcamp-client/README.md

 # YelpCamp

-Full-stack application, where users can create, edit, delete and view and review campgrounds locations built with the [MERN](https://www.mongodb.com/mern-stack) stack.
+Full-stack application, where users can share and review campground locations built with the [MERN](https://www.mongodb.com/mern-stack) stack.

 ![home](./project-images/home-page.png)